 We're now returning to (almost) normal.

-The availability of dental treatment is largely unaffected by the latest lockdown.
+The availability of dental treatment has now largely returned to normal.
 We employ a range of measures to keep the practice environment as Covid-safe as we possibly can in accordance with national guidelines.
-One of the consequences of the guidelines is that the hygienists are unable to use their ultrasonic scalers, but they can do almost as thorough a job with hand instruments.
-Other measure required include extra PPE, perspex screens and 'fallow time' between patients following certain treatments.
+One of the consequences of the guidelines is that the hygienists are restricted in the use of their ultrasonic scalers, but they can do almost as thorough a job with hand instruments.
+Other measures required include extra PPE, perspex screens and 'fallow time' between patients following certain treatments.
 In addition we are all now vaccinated against coronavirus.